88-degrees/Book-of-Changes/appendix02s2.md

 No one but himself has any confidence in the subject of line 6.
 He holds himself aloof from others, and they leave him to himself.

-338:LVI Different attempts are made to bring the idea of a travelling stranger out of the trigrams Kăn and Lî; but none of them is satisfactory.
+<a name="fn_245"></a>[338:LVI](#fr_245) Different attempts are made to bring the idea of a travelling stranger out of the trigrams Kăn and Lî; but none of them is satisfactory.
 Let [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda)'s view serve as a specimen of them:--'A fire on a mountain lays hold of the grass, and runs with it over the whole space, not stopping anywhere long, and soon disappearing;--such is the emblem of the traveller.'
 The application may be derived well enough from the attributes of the trigrams; but does not fit in with the lessons of the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) and [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols).

 The meanness of the subject of line 1 does not arise from the nature of his occupation; but from his mind and aim being emptied of all that is good and ennobling.